hn12404988/hast/README.md

 * Usage of the libraries and other details please refer to `example` folder and this project's wiki page (WIP).
 * This project use `std::thread`, so compile file with `std::thread` library.

+## Wiki Page

+* More information about how to use this library in this repository's [wiki page](https://github.com/hn12404988/hast/wiki).

 ## Framework

 * There is another my project called [dalahast](https://github.com/hn12404988/dalahast), which is a example for this project.
 It contain a complete system from web front-end to hast back-end.